framiere/monitoring-demo/README.md

 servers = ["http://elasticsearch:9200"]
 ```

 This configuration should be self-explanatory right ?

+__Note:__ The telegraf plugin ecosystem is huge, see the full list here : https://github.com/influxdata/telegraf#input-plugins

 Now run the demo `docker-compose -f docker-compose-step5.yml up`